Posted on December 24, 2008

 On occasion when I caught Saturday morning cartoons, I would see commercials on TV were for the Nintendo Entertainment System and it’s bizarre robot peripheral R.O.B.
 I remembered Nintendo as the company that made the Donkey Kong, Donkey Kong Jr. and Popeye coin-op games.
 To me, they were fine games, but nothing special.
 They certainly had nothing on Atari’s coin-ops.
 Still, it was weird to see commercials for video games again.
 It had been years since I had seen any images of video games on TV that were not followed by doomsday predictions of crashing markets, addicted kids, and the word “fad.”
 In that time, one true fact had been burned into my brain: Video games were over, computers were the future.
 On the commercials, the N.E.S. looked like a cheap piece of junk, and I was sure it would disappear quickly and I’d never hear about it again.
 As far as I was concerned, video games were dead and computers had completely taken their place.

 In short, Atari fans were a very tough spot.
 Intruders had over-ridden our camp from all sides.
 Any notion we had back in 1984 that the Tramiels would save Atari was long since destroyed.
 However, we were still loyal.
-The Atari “Fuji” symbol was burned into our brains.
-We had to follow.
+The Atari “Fuji” symbol was burned into our brains and we had to follow.
 That is why it was so exciting to see that some of the mail order companies were selling the Atari 7800 and about a dozen different games for rock-bottom prices.

 The plan made no sense at all.
 We were going to spend $100’s of dollars for a new Atari computer that probably would not be supported by any software, that was not compatible with any other Atari platform, and that no one else we knew had or was ever going to have.